mehulagg/gitlab_test/doc/user/project/pages/getting_started_part_four.md

 # Creating and Tweaking GitLab CI/CD for GitLab Pages

-To [get started with GitLab Pages](index.md#getting-started), you can use one of the project templates, `.gitlab-ci.yml` templates, or fork an existing example project, therefore, you don't need to understand all the ins and odds of GitLab CI/CD to get your site deployed.
-But there are cases in which you want to write your own script or to tweak an existing one.
+To [get started with GitLab Pages](index.md#getting-started), you can use one of the project templates, a `.gitlab-ci.yml` template, or fork an existing example project.
+Therefore, you don't need to understand _all_ the ins and odds of GitLab CI/CD to get your site deployed.
+Still, there are cases where you want to write your own script or tweak an existing one.
 This document guides you through this process.

-This guide also provides a general overview and clear introduction for **getting familiar with `.gitlab-ci.yml` and writing it for the first time.**
+This guide also provides a general overview and clear introduction for **getting familiar with the `.gitlab-ci.yml` file and writing one for the first time.**

 [GitLab CI/CD](../../../ci/README.md) serves
 numerous purposes, to build, test, and deploy your app